ssk101/scraper/README.md

 - Multiple URL targets
 - Multiple selector targets
 - Supply list of URLs to scrape from file
+- Scrape a range of pages from the same host via start and end integers
 - Save the resulting DOM tree as JSON per hostname
 - Find image URLs in element attributes, including `style` CSS content
 - Provide element attributes to check for media URLs
 - Provide media formats to target specific MIME types for media downloads
 - Organizes directories per hostname and sanitizes downloaded media filenames
+- Resize downloaded images via sharp with aspect ratio preservation customisation

 ### To be implemented:
 - Download of other media types (video streams, blobs, etc.)